ZYX2222/hERG_Blockers_Classification/README.md

 ## Note
-The code origninated from previous reference: 10.1093/bib/bbac408, with the addition or replacement of Counted Fingerprint inputs in the current study.
+The code origninated from previous reference: 10.1093/bib/bbac408, with the addition or replacement of counted fingerprint inputs in the current study.